Louise D. Clement-Hoff, 93, artist and educator

 During her childhood, Clement-Hoff attended the Philadelphia public schools of John L. Claghorn and William Penn High School.
 She excelled in school and always knew she was going to be an artist.

 Clement-Hoff previously served as an adjunct professor of art at West Chester University.
-She was honored with an retrospective exhibition that surveyed 20 years of work at West Chester University's McKinney Gallery in 1998, a Fred and Naomi Hazell Faculty Fellowship and inclusion in the Senior Arts Initiative at Woodmere Art Museum.
-Clement-Hoff also had a large exhibition of her oil paintings, pastels and drawings shown at the Atlantic City Art Center in 2000 as well as the Hahn Gallery.
+She was honored with a retrospective exhibition that surveyed 20 years of work at West Chester University's McKinney Gallery in 1998, a Fred and Naomi Hazell Faculty Fellowship and inclusion in the Senior Arts Initiative at Woodmere Art Museum.
+A large exhibition of her oil paintings, pastels and drawings was shown at the Atlantic City Art Center in 2000 as well as the Hahn Gallery.

 On June 16, 2015, she was presented with the Samuel S. Fleisher Founders Award and citation from Mayor Michael Nutter.